 Step 1 – Preparing For The Installation Of The New Driver

 Obviously, the first thing you should do is download the actual software from AMD’s website.
-Once you get to their official download page, you will be presented with two choices – downloading the Radeon Software or downloading the exact drivers for your graphics card.
+Once you get to their official download page, you will be presented with two choices – downloading the AMD Driver Auto-Detect Tool or downloading the exact drivers for your graphics card.

 Either way, before starting the installation process, it’s important to close all running applications, and that includes your firewall and anti-virus.
 But don’t worry, AMD won’t damage your machine and you’ll be perfectly safe.
 Closing all running applications is necessary because the installation wizard will be able to access all the files that those running processes might have been using.

 Step 2 – The Actual Installation

 Once the installation process begins, you will be prompted with a standard End User Licence Agreement.
 Of course, you’re going to accept it and move forward.
 But with that acceptance comes a key branching.

 You’re either going to use the Express Install or Custom Install.

 Before clicking on either of them, be aware that your screen might flicker or turn black for a few seconds during the installation.
 Again, this is nothing to worry about.

 The Express Install

 The Express Install is pretty much what it sounds like.
 It is designed to have minimal user interaction while still doing its job.
 It will install all driver components and core software to the default location – C:\Program Files\AMD\.

 After the installation process is completed, you will be prompted to either restart your computer or simply close the installer.
 If the restart is not necessary, then you will only be offered the option to exit to the desktop.

 The Custom Install

 On the other hand, the Custom Install is a bit more complex, but it’s the price you pay for customization.

 First, you will see a screen with two options.
 Now, if you already uninstalled the previous driver version, the left side of the screen will simply show that there aren’t any drivers installed, and you can proceed to your custom installation.